 Our retail customers include natural channel and mainstream channel stores, which have been undergoing a consolidation in recent years.
 This consolidation has produced larger, more sophisticated organizations with increased negotiating and buying power that are able to resist price increases, as well as operate with lower inventories, decrease the number of brands that they carry and increase their emphasis on private-label products, all of which could negatively impact our business.
+During the 13-week periods ended March 27, 2022 and March 28, 2021, our largest direct retail customer, Kroger, accounted for approximately 11% and 11% of our net revenue, respectively.

 With certain of our retail customers, like Whole Foods, we sell our products through distributors.
 We are not able to precisely attribute our net revenue to a specific retailer for products sold through distributors.
 We rely on third-party data to calculate the portion of retail sales attributable to retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 22% and 24% of our retail sales in the 13-week periods ended September 25, 2022 and September 26, 2021, respectively and 24% and 26% for the 39-week periods then ended.
-Kroger accounted for approximately 10% and 12% of our retail sales in the 13-week periods ended September 25, 2022 and September 26, 2021, respectively, and 10% and 13% for the 39-week periods then ended.
+Based on this third-party data and internal analysis, Whole Foods accounted for approximately 27% and 27% of our retail sales in the 13-week periods ended March 27, 2022 and March 28, 2021, respectively.
 The loss of Kroger, Whole Foods or any other large retail customer or the reduction of purchasing levels or the cancellation of any business from Kroger, Whole Foods or any other large retail customer for an extended length of time could negatively impact our sales and profitability.